SecUSo/privacy-friendly-memo-game/README.md

 The app provides two defined card design images.
 The images for the TuX deck are licensed under the GPLv3 (https://github.com/androidsoft-org/androidsoft-tuxmemory) and the images for the Animal deck are taken from openclipart.org and are licensed under the [Creative Commons Zero 1.0] (https://openclipart.org/share) License.
 Also the icons ic_trophy_award_black_48dp and ic_trophy_black_48dp are licensed under the Sil Open Font License Version 1.1.

 <br />
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the splash screen logo) copyright [Technische Universtität Darmstadt] (https://www.tu-darmstadt.de)  (2016).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app logo and the splash screen logo) copyright [Technische Universtität Darmstadt](https://www.tu-darmstadt.de)  (2016).

 ## Contributors